 Our Shabbat morning service, whether in our beautiful Sanctuary or intimate chapel, is designed to help you become mindfully present in sacred space, time, and community.
 Our participatory services, often co-led by our B’nai Mitzvah, will empower you to connect to Jewish traditions, the spiritual text of the Torah, your ancestors, God and your neshama (soul).

-Chevrah Torah (Torah Study) Saturday Morning 9:00 am online during COVID
+Chevrah Torah (Torah Study) Saturday Morning 9:00am

 In Judaism, the study of our sacred texts is considered an act towards Divine Connection on par with prayer.
 It is rare that one has the time to be “spiritually selfish,” meaning to take the time to further one’s own spiritual development.
 Chevrah Torah is an opportunity to explore, struggle and delve in a nurturing and intimate environment.